kevinwo/lens-ios-sdk/README.md

 ## Contributing

-There will likely be a number pre-release versions published, but my hope is to start accepting contributions in late May/early June, and will publish guidelines here then!
+There will likely be a number pre-release versions published, but my hope is to start accepting contributions in late May/early June, and will publish guidelines here!
+Until then, feel free to check out [the progress](https://github.com/users/kevinwo/projects/1).

 ## License